digital-land/guidance/content/development-plans-data/index.md

 If the policy applies to multiple areas list all references separated by a `;`.

 #### development-policy-categories
 List any categories that apply to the policy.
-You can find available categories on the categories list, if a category does not exist you can also include that.
+You can find available categories on the [development policy categories list](development-policy-categories), if a category does not exist you can also include that.

 If the policy belongs to mulitple categories list each one separated by a `;`.